 Candace Miller – Managing Director

-Candace has had an extensive career at the forefront of vocational education and training developments within the U.K. After several years working for a major awarding organisation, during which time she led a research programme exploring the requirements for effective workplace education across the major sectors of the U.K. economy, Candace set up and ran a successful research and development consultancy.
+Candace has had an extensive career at the forefront of vocational education and training developments within the U.K. After several years working for a major awarding organisation, during which time she led a research programme exploring the requirements for effective workplace education across the major sectors of the U.K. economy, Candace set up and ran a successful workforce research and development consultancy.
 From the early 1990’s until she joined Skills for Health, Candace led, or participated in, a wide range of government driven and/or sector-based initiatives, all designed to drive up the effectiveness of U.K. workforce development, ensure strong employer leadership on skills and create learning pathways that are accessible to all.
+From Skills for Health, Candace transitioned into becoming an Executive Director at the Workforce Development Trust, broadening her sector experience into the justice sector, before taking on the role of Managing Director of SFJ Awards in early 2020.

 Gerald Davies – Independent Member